Inseparable local uniformization: Introduction

-Now, let us describe our method and the organization of the paper.
-Very roughly, the proof of Theorem \ref{insepunif} runs as follows.
-Similarly to de Jong's approach, the initial idea is to fiber varieties by curves and prove the Theorem by induction on the dimension.
-The induction step is deduced from inseparable local uniformization of curves over valuation rings, which is deduced in its turn from a non-Archimedean analytic analog via a decompletion procedure.
+Very roughly speaking, the proof of Theorem \ref{insepunif} runs as follows.
+Similarly to de Jong's approach, the initial idea is to fiber varieties by curves and prove the theorem by induction on the dimension.
+We postpone establishing the base of the induction until \S\ref{simulsec}.
+The induction step is deduced in \S\ref{insepunifsec} from inseparable local uniformization of certain valuations on curves over valuation rings.
+The latter is proved in \S\ref{decomplsec} via a decompletion procedure, and the main ingredient of its proof is inseparable local uniformization of certain points (called terminal) on non-Archimedean analytic curves (see \S\ref{termsec}).
+Now, let us describe our method, the above intermediate results, and the organization of the paper in more details.